captn3m0/hello-cloudflare/README.md

 # Help fight Censorship in India

-If you'd like to support the fight to fix the state of internet censorship in India, and bring more transparency to how it works, please [Donate to the Internet Freedom Foundation](https://internetfreedom.in/donate/).
+If you'd like to support the fight to fix the state of Internet censorship in India, and bring more transparency on how it works, please [donate to the Internet Freedom Foundation](https://internetfreedom.in/donate/).
 You will need a valid Indian PAN Card.